bungle/lua-resty-route/README.md

 ### HTTP Routing

-HTTP routing is a most common thing to do in web related routing.
+HTTP routing is the most common thing to do in web related routing.
 That's why HTTP routing is the default way to route in `lua-resty-route`.
 Other types of routing include e.g. [WebSockets routing](#websockets-routing).